Fair Cadora Family Law Image Request A Consultation

 Determining child support can be stressful for all involved.
 During your divorce if you and your spouse are still on good terms, the discussion of how much the children need can be a binding agreement.
 However, often in divorce the spouses do not see eye to eye and may need a family law judge to step in.

-California offers a free child support calculator to help with this process.
-These factors are taken into account when calculating child support in San Diego:
+California offers a child support calculator to help with this process.
+These factors are taken into account when calculating these costs in San Diego, among others:

-Other factors that influence child support agreements include the earning potential of a parent, number of children, support from other relationships, daycare and uninsured healthcare costs.
+Other factors that influence child support agreements include the earning potential of a parent, number of children, support from other relationships, daycare and uninsured healthcare costs, for example.

-Working with an experienced and trusted child support attorney in San Diego helps parents get through the child support process more efficiently.
+Although there is a formula for determining child support, the inputs into the formula is where disputes often arise.
+Working with an experienced and trusted child support attorney in San Diego helps parents get through the process more efficiently and accurately.
 Make sure you take action where you can to ensure your child is getting the financial support they need and deserve.

 Child Support Enforcement Options in California

-Working with a child support attorney throughout your support case can help ensure your child support payments are legally enforceable should things go wrong with one parent’s attempt to avoid their child support payments.
+Working with a child support attorney throughout your support case can help ensure your payments are legally enforceable should things go wrong with one parent’s attempt to avoid their payments.

-In California, there are several steps that can be taken to enforce legally binding child support payments:
+In California, there are several steps that can be taken to enforce legally binding child support payments.
+You should consult with an attorney before taking action to ensure the best course of action for you.
+One path is:

-1. Start by contacting the California Department of Child Support Services (DCSS): You can open a case with DCSS, which will help you collect child support payments.
-They can help you locate the other parent, establish paternity, establish a child support order, and enforce child support payments.
+- Start by contacting the California Department of Child Support Services (DCSS): You can open a case with DCSS, which will help you collect payments.
+They can help you locate the other parent, establish paternity, establish an order, and enforce child support payments.

-2. File a motion for contempt: If the other parent is not complying with a court order to pay child support, you can file a motion for contempt with the court.
-This motion asks the court to find the other parent in contempt of court and may result in penalties such as wage garnishment, suspension of driver’s license, or even imprisonment.
+- Consider a contempt action: If the other parent is not complying with a court order to pay child support, a contempt citation can be filed with the court.
+This request asks the court to find the other parent in contempt of court and may result in penalties such as wage garnishment, suspension of driver’s license, or even imprisonment.

-4. Intercept tax refunds: DCSS can intercept the other parent’s tax refunds to collect past-due child support payments.
+- Intercept tax refunds: DCSS can intercept the other parent’s tax refunds to collect past-due payments.

-5. Seize property: If the other parent owns property, such as a car or a house, you may be able to seize it to collect child support payments.
+- Seize property: If the other parent owns the property, such as a car or a house, you may be able to seize it to collect child support payments.

-6. File a lien: You can file a lien against the other parent’s property, which will give you a claim on their property until they pay their child support arrears.
+- File a lien: You can file a lien against the other parent’s property, which will give you a claim on their property until they pay their arrears.

 It’s important to note that enforcing child support payments can be a complex and time-consuming process, and it’s recommended that you seek the assistance of a family law attorney in San Diego for help.